 There are special features added to promote a product or attract investors, some of which are given to A-listers – those who have a significant financial position in society.
 Companies offer a profit-sharing plan to employees as a type of debenture.

 There are two important points of view to consider when evaluating the pros and cons of debentures:

-In the issuer’s point of view, a convertible bond can be considered advantageous, as the bond can be offered at a lower coupon rate.
-That is, less than the coupon of a straight bond.
+From the issuer’s point of view, a convertible bond can be considered advantageous, as the bond can be offered at a lower coupon rate than the coupon of a straight bond.
 Moreover, the bond interest is a deductible expense for the issuing company, meaning it will be taxed less, compared to issuing equity.

 Regardless of how much profit the company is generating, convertible bondholders can only receive fixed limited earnings until conversion, meaning the company can only share operating income with them if the business is doing well.

 For investors or lenders, convertible bonds provide a security blanket on their money, especially for those who are eager to participate in the potential growth of a company.
-Once this is converted into equity shares, the investors or lenders can benefit from the increase in market price of stock shares.
+Once bonds are converted into equity shares, the investors or lenders can benefit from the increase in market price of stock shares.

 Thank you for reading this guide to understanding what a debenture is and what the pros and cons are from an investment perspective.
 To keep learning and advancing your career these resources will be helpful:

 Get world-class financial training with CFI's online certified financial analyst training program!
 Gain the confidence you need to move up the ladder in a high powered corporate finance career path.

 Learn financial modeling and valuation in Excel the easy way, with step-by-step training.